-Section 3.1.5.2, Biological Environment and Appendix J of the Final EIR/EIS) report the avoidance and minimization measures taken to reduce impacts to the maximum extent practicable.
-These measures include widening to the other side of the roadway, shifting the roadway alignment, reducing design standards, and incorporating structure to bridge over resource areas and maintain drainage connections.
+- Section 3.15, Biological Environment and Appendix I of the Final EIS) report the avoidance and minimization measures taken to reduce impacts to the maximum extent practicable.
+These measures include widening to the other side of the roadway, shifting the roadway alignment, reducing design standards, and incorporating bridges to cross over resource areas and maintain drainage connections. - 4-5.

-- 4-5.
 Cumulative effects include the combined effects of past, present and foreseeable future projects that are reasonably expected to occur in the project vicinity.
 Future federal projects that are not related to the proposed project are not considered for cumulative effects with the present project, since these actions will be subject to consultation or permits requirements from federal resource agencies that will minimize and mitigate their impacts.
 Due to the presence of jurisdictional wetlands and waters and federally listed species such as Contra Costa goldfields, vernal pool crustaceans, and California tiger salamander in the greater project area, any private sector project applicants also would be required to consult regarding impacts to such resources.
 Such projects include developments already planned or in process for much of the developable land area along the west side of Leisure Town Road, along Vanden Road east of Peabody Road, along Peabody Road north of Cement Hill Road, and along Walters Road between East Tabor Avenue and Bella Vista Drive.
 Additionally, the Fairfield-Vacaville Multimodal Train Station and associated transit-oriented development planned to occur near the Peabody Road/Vanden Road intersection, and the Hawthorne Mill Project, a proposed mixed residential and commercial development that would be located south of Cement Hill Road and west of Peabody Road, are in closest proximity to the wetlands/waters resources potentially affected by the Jepson Parkway Project.
 Neither project has an environmental document available for public review at this time, however, both also are subject to these same federal requirements.
 Required resource agency consultations and permit conditions will assure that applicants projects adopt the least impacting, practicable alternatives, that impacts are minimized, and that compensatory mitigation is provided.
 Under these conditions, there should not be substantial contributions to cumulative effects to wetlands and waters of the U.S. - 4-6.
-The above-referenced alternatives analysis pursuant to Section 404(b)(1) guidelines and the Wetlands Only Practicable Alternative Finding prepared pursuant to Executive Order 11990 (See Appendix J of the Final EIR/EIS) present the alternatives analysis performed to identify the least environmentally damaging practicable alternative and explain why alternatives with lesser impacts on wetlands and other waters are not practicable. - 4-7.
-Formal consultation with the US Fish and Wildlife Service was conducted regarding Alternative B to develop a minimization and mitigation strategy that would achieve the appropriate balancing of resource protection, project construction and mitigation costs.
-The USFWS's no jeopardy Biological Opinion will identify the required minimization and compensatory mitigation measures following the completion of formal Section 7 consultation (see mitigation measures BR-7, BR-8, and BR-9).
+The above-referenced alternatives analysis pursuant to Section 404(b)(1) guidelines and the Wetlands Only Practicable Alternative Finding prepared pursuant to Executive Order 11990 (see Appendix I of the Final EIS) present the alternatives analysis performed to identify the least environmentally damaging practicable alternative and explain why alternatives with lesser impacts on wetlands and other waters are not practicable. - 4-7.
+Please refer to Appendix B, Volume I of the Final EIS.
+Caltrans has completed all the requirements of the NEPA/404 MOU process for Checkpoint 3 including obtaining recommended concurrence from other federal signatory agencies. - 4-8.
+The Solano County Orderly Growth Initiative (Proposition A) was passed by voters in 1984, adopted by the County Board of Supervisors in 1994, and is in effect through 2010.
+It amended the Solano County General Plan to prevent redesignations of lands designated for agriculture or open space and to limit the density of residential and other development on lands designated for agriculture and open space, preventing large-scale residential or mixed-use developments outside municipal areas.
+The initiative requires that any development proposal for land designated as agriculture or open space must be approved by the voters unless the land is first annexed to a city.
+In essence, the initiative restricts the amount of growth that is likely to occur outside areas that are planned for future annexation by Vacaville, Suisun City, or Fairfield in the unincorporated portions of the corridor.